-The study of the correlation between cellular service consumption and the characteristics of the geographical areas where cellular activities occur has gained significant attention in the past decade [2], [5]-[10].
-A well-established approach to spatially characterize the utilization of cellular infrastructures is to group radio access sites based on either application-specific [7] or cumulative [8] traffic demand using clustering algorithms.
+The study of the correlation between cellular service consumption and the characteristics of the geographical areas where cellular activities occur has gained significant attention in the past decade [2], [6]-[11].
+A well-established approach to spatially characterize the utilization of cellular infrastructures is to group radio access sites based on either applicationspecific [8] or cumulative [9] traffic demand using clustering algorithms.
 Results consistently demonstrate a high correlation between the urbanization level of an area, the type of services provided to citizens, and cellular service consumption patterns.

-Fig. 1: Profiling Framework: first, AE learns a set of attractiveness profiles \mathcal{K} .
-Then, SP returns a model $p(\cdot)$ that associates a given environment with a specific profile $k \in \mathcal{K}$.
+Fig. 1: Block diagram of the Profiling Framework: AE learns a set of attractiveness profiles \mathcal{K} , SP returns a model $p(\cdot)$ that associates a given environment with a specific profile $k \in \mathcal{K}$.

-Indeed, mobile network metadata are often leveraged to address various urban-design related issues, including the modeling and estimation of people mobility [9], the characterization of human hotspots in a city or region [5], and the study of the relationship between people's habits and specific city design choices [6], [10].
-In particular, identifying hot-spots in a geographical area is crucial to understand how and for how long that area attracts citizens, and whether such attractiveness changes in response to modifications of citizens' needs [5], [10].
-In [6], authors perform a multivariate linear regression analysis to identify associations between clusters of citizens' activity and several urban features, to foster an evidence-based approach to urban design and planning.
+Indeed, mobile network metadata are often leveraged to address various urban-design related issues, including the modeling and estimation of people mobility [10], the characterization of human hotspots in a city or region [6], and the study of the relationship between people's habits and specific city design choices [7], [11].
+In particular, identifying hotspots in a geographical area is crucial for understanding how and for how long that area attracts citizens, and whether such attractiveness changes in response to modifications of citizens' needs [6], [11].
+In [7], authors perform a multivariate linear regression analysis to identify associations between clusters of citizens' activity and several urban features, to foster an evidence-based approach to urban design and planning.

-Beyond urban design, several recent works have used mobile data to investigate the impact of COVID-19 pandemic on people's mobility and social life [3], [4].
+Beyond urban design, several recent works have leveraged mobile data analytics to investigate the impact of COVID-19 pandemic on people's mobility and social life [3]-[5].
 In [3], the authors study the space-time variability of human presence before and during COVID-19 lockdown in selected inner areas of Italy.
 They observed a shift in the presence of people from dense urban cities, attributing remote working and near-home tourism as likely drivers of such phenomenon.

-Merging the interests in both urban design and social insights, this work leverages experimental data collected at the access of a cellular network to: i) design a profiling framework able to correlate cellular data information with features related to the built and natural environment of a given geographical region; ii) cluster radio access sites based on the spatial and temporal variation of the share of connected cellular users, concerning the COVID-19 pandemic; iii) provide insights about the relationship between the clustering output and the characteristics of the underlying geographical area.
+Merging the interests in both urban design and the study of people social habits, this work leverages experimental data collected at the access of a cellular network to: i) design a settlement profiling framework capable of correlating cellular data information with features related to the built and natural environment of a given geographical region; ii) cluster radio access sites based on the spatial and temporal variation of the share of connected cellular users, concerning the COVID-19 pandemic; iii) provide insights about the relationship between the clustering output and the characteristics of the underlying geographical area.